 Mortgage Recast Definition

-Mortgage Recast is when the borrower prepays either some or full amount of outstanding principal resulting in a reduced loan balance and therefore the financial institution recalculates the mortgage monthly loan payments based on the remaining period, outstanding principal amount, and the rate of interest.
+Mortgage Recast is when the borrower prepays either some or the full amount of outstanding principal resulting in a reduced loan balance, and therefore the financial institution recalculates the mortgage monthly loan payments based on the remaining period, outstanding principal amount, and the rate of interest.

 - When the borrower has a large amount of money then, such money can be transferred to the lender in the form of the mortgage so as to reduce the outstanding balance of the loan as well as to reduce the interest burden and monthly principal burden of such loan.

-- Thus the borrower pays advance money to set off against outstanding principal amount and the lender recalculates the outstanding amount with the remaining period of maturity and rate of interest which provides the re-casted mortgage amount.
+- Thus the borrower pays advance money to set off against the outstanding principal amount, and the lender recalculates the outstanding amount with the remaining period of maturity and rate of interest, which provides the re-casted mortgage amount.

 - Also, the total amount of interest payable by the borrower to the lender after mortgage recasting will obviously be lower as compared to the amount that the borrower would have paid without doing so.

 - This is because of the time value of the money factor present in the interest calculation of the principal outstanding.

 How does Mortgage Recasting Works?

 The mortgage recasting works on the basic principle of finance.
 There are several factors because of which interest is charged by the lender, which includes time factor as well as a risk factor.
 The concept of the time value of money work, taking into consideration the different elements such as rate of interest, time period, and outstanding amount of borrowing, etc. Normally there are specific amortization schedules for loan repayment, which includes equal monthly payment or payment of principal and interest as per predefined rate.